VenusHaghighi/MA2C-GNN/README.md

 - dgl-data: Include dgl graph of original datasets, i.e., YelpChi and Amazon.
      - yelp.dgl: The dgl graph for original data of YelpChi.
      - amazon.dgl: The dgl graph for original data of Amazon.
-- dgl-data-completed: Final dgl graphs of YelpChi and Amazon which contain the outputs of graph-agnostic edge labeling module.
+- dgl-data-completed: Final dgl graphs of YelpChi and Amazon which include the outputs of graph-agnostic edge labeling module, i.e., edge labels and domination signals for each individual node in the graph.

 # Model Training